Sanix-Darker/ector/README.md

 and tokens manipulations to 'understand the given input' then extract product key name + budget.

-Therefore, this is not optimized at all and was not tested on edge-cases.
+Therefore, this is not 100% optimized at all and was not tested on extreme edge-cases.
+However it's quite fast and does the job for my use case at the moment.

 ### REQUIREMENTS